 Dark Circles 101: The Different Types of Under-Eye Discoloration

-If you’ve ever dealt with dark circles beneath your eyes, you know that it’s near impossible to master a fresh-faced, bright-eyed look with them around.
+If you’ve ever dealt with dark under-eye circles, you know that it’s near impossible to master a fresh-faced, bright-eyed look with them.
 You also know that making the sunken shadows disappear — sans concealer, of course — is no walk in the park.
-So we tapped board-certified dermatologist, and Skincare.com expert, Dr. Dendy Engelman to share tricks on how to alleviate the bags—which are anything but designer—below.
-Step one: Consider their source.
-Step two: Devise a plan of attack.
-It’s time to bid good riddance to dark circles once and for all.

-To help with morning puffiness, “try a product with a metal roller ball that gently distributes lymphatic build-up from underneath the eyes, alleviating the appearance of dark circles,” Engelman says.
-Looking for an anti-puff eye roller to use?
-Look no further.
-This gel formula — infused with antioxidant vitamin C, mint, and caffeine — instantly cools and refreshes skin.
-The micro-stimulating roll-on applicator helps de-puff and reduce the look of under-eye bags for a well-rested look.
+To help with morning puffiness, using a product with a cooling roller, such as a jade roller or the Garnier Clearly Brighter Anti-Puff Eye Roller.
+“A product with a metal roller ball gently distributes lymphatic build-up from underneath the eyes, alleviating the appearance of dark circles,” Dr. Engelman says.
+This gel formula — infused with antioxidant vitamin C, mint and caffeine — instantly cools and refreshes skin while the micro-stimulating roll-on applicator helps de-puff and reduce the look of under-eye bags.

-This eye cream formulated with a magic combination of phe-resorcinol (an agent known for its targeted action on melanin), infused with caffeine (an antioxidant that helps decongest), and light reflective pigments to visibly reduce the appearance of both types of dark circles and brighten the eye contour area.
-The unique metal applicator offers a cooling effect that pairs perfectly with the gentle melt-in texture of the formula.
+This eye cream is formulated with a magic combination of phe-resorcinol (an agent known for its targeted action on melanin), caffeine and light-reflective pigments to visibly reduce the appearance of dark circles and brighten the eye contour area.
+The unique metal applicator also offers a cooling effect that pairs perfectly with the gentle melt-in texture of the formula.